 “What do y’all do to get motivated?
 I have a deadline… I’ve done the research… but I can’t get motivated to actually write new words…”

-Tips from the Fellow Creators
+Here are Some Tips from Fellow Creators

 1. Watch motivational videos.